ryanemmans/ztm-ui-ux/notes/section35-css.md

 ## px vs em vs rem

+- pixels are absolute units
-- em is the size relative to it's parent container
+- `em` is the size relative to it's parent element

 ```css
 p {